Tensor Rank and Complexity: Exercises

 \section{Exercises}

 These are the exercises from the fall school, including the newly added Exercises~5 and 6.
-We mention that Exercises~7 and 8 are intended as research projects, e.g. for the Thematic Einstein Semester. \\ In the following the tensor product is often suppressed when writing vectors. \\
+We mention that Exercises~7 and 8 are intended as research projects, e.g., for the Thematic Einstein Semester.